acoli-repo/conll/README.md

 # ACoLi CoNLL libraries

-The ACoLi CoNLL libraries are an aggregator repository for several tools for processing, manipulating and transforming TSV formats developed at the Applied Computational Linguistics Lab at Goethe University Frankfurt, Germany.
+The ACoLi CoNLL Libraries are an aggregator repository for several tools for processing, manipulating and transforming TSV formats developed at the Applied Computational Linguistics Lab at Goethe University Frankfurt, Germany.

-In particular, the ACoLi CoNLL Libraries provide means of merging, transformation and querying of CoNLL and other TSV (CSV) data.
+In particular, the ACoLi CoNLL Libraries provide means of *merging*, *transformation* and *querying* of CoNLL and other TSV (CSV) data.

 Special features are:
 - support for CoNLL-specific extensions of the conventional TSV/CSV format
 - applicable to any CoNLL dialect
 - out-of-the-box parsing of CoNLL into RDF graphs

+The ACoLi CoNLL libraries were originally designed for usage within Java and Shell scripts.
+Python bindings/replication in preparation.
+Via [Fintan](https://github.com/Pret-a-LLOD/Fintan), CoNLL-RDF workflows are provided as Docker containers.

 ## Table of Contents